I can’t live without coffee. Can I still drink coffee on the Military Diet?

 What about portion sizes on the Military Diet?

 How do I cook food on the Military Diet?

 You can steam or boil vegetables.
 Eating your vegetables raw is fine too.
 Grilling or baking meat is the best option.

 Why am I losing less weight on the Military Diet than when I first started?

 When you first start the diet, your metabolism gets a bit of shock and you lose weight quickly.
 The more weight you lose, the less calories you need to ingest and weight loss slows down.
 For instance, a 300 pound person probably burns about 3000 calories a day.
 If they go on a low calorie diet, they’ll lose weight quickly.
 A 150 pound person only needs about 1500 calories a day, so they still lose weight, but not as quickly.
 Thinner people need less calories to live and will lose weight more slowly.

+Starvation mode is the #1 INTERNET WEIGHT LOSS MYTH.
 Your weight loss does NOT slow down on the Military Diet because you go into ‘starvation mode’.
-This is one of the biggest diet myths on the internet.
+Starvation mode is one of the biggest diet myths on the internet.
 On a week long diet, there is no such thing as starvation mode.
 So called ‘starvation mode’ does not happen overnight or in a few days.
 Speaking of internet myths, no, the weight loss is not just water weight either.